AgileBioFoundry/LstarkeyiMalicAcidProduction/README.md

 ## Reference

-This work is currently under review (21 Nov 2024).
+This work is currently under review.

 ## License